 What’s the point of being physically fit if you’re not mentally fit as well?
 The World Health Organization shows that over 20% of adults aged 60 and over suffer from a mental or neurological disorder.
 This includes depression, anxiety, dementia, and more.
 Take your mental health seriously and acknowledge when you’re struggling, as that’s the first step.
 The next step is to determine how you want to go about fixing your situation.
 Maybe you need to take more self-care days, or you need to be around loved ones.
 Speak with your doctor about next steps.

 We all know that sleep is important, but that doesn’t mean it’s always easy to get a good night’s rest.
 Many factors can play into the quality of your sleep—stress, surroundings, and medical problems are just a few causes of poor sleep.
 While some issues are harder to resolve than others, there are a few things you can do to potentially help yourself get a better night’s rest.

 Setting a bedtime is a good option.
 Having a set time in which you go to sleep will help your body get used to winding down at the same time every day.
 Try not to go to sleep earlier or later than the time you set as it can throw off your body’s circadian rhythm.
-Also, aches and pains can be a big problem when trying to sleep.
-So, visiting a physical therapist to work on relieving some of your symptoms or researching the best mattress for you are great ideas as well.

 4. Create a health routine